gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 All the remaining implementation details are covered by the construction kit our class is derived from.

 Mind you, a generic implementation does not mean inefficient.
-If we have a more optimized way to do some operation, we just override the corresponding method:
+If we have a more optimized way to do some operations, we just override the corresponding methods:

 ```c#
 class MyAcceleratedBitSet(int capacity) : MyBitSet(capacity)